 Jim Onan was so fascinated with the electrical charges that result from a perfectly constructed pyramid, that he built a Gold Pyramid House.
 Jim's son, Thomas "Rocko" will lead your group through the first two stories of the family's six story pyramid house, built of gold panels and painted gold.
 See one of a kind artifacts, including dining room chairs from the Cecil B. DeMille movie "The Ten Commandments," a scale replica of King Tut's tomb and large gift shop.

 The Shanty gained popularity when owner, Dimitri Kallianis was featured on the Food Network's TV show "Diners, Drive-ins and Dives."
-The restaurant is a favorite for locals and travelers and was recently renovated to accommodate the demand.
+The restaurant is a favorite for locals and travelers and Shanty Towne was recently build to accommodate the group event .

 Extend your tour with nearby shopping at Gurnee Mills, tour of the Mother Rudd Home which was part of the Underground Railroad or the Button Room Museum which houses a huge collection of wearable buttons.